 With this frame of reference, you can decide for yourself which one fits your needs better.
 This might help you define how you see marketing success and what goals to set for your team.

+See more thoughts on growth marketing, including lead generation tools.
 Next, consider assessing digital marketing agencies based on these 3 major criteria: demand capture, lead generation, and brand building.